cicsdev/cics-java-liberty-springboot-jms/blog.md

 In this section, you’ll learn how to send a simple JMS message to an MQ queue using Spring’s `JmsTemplate` and a JMS connection factory.

 The first job is to update our Spring Application class to create a Spring Bean which returns the JMS connection factory from the Liberty server configuration.
+See [README](https://github.com/cicsdev/cics-java-liberty-springboot-jms/blob/master/README.md) for details of the JMS connection factory configuration.

 We will use the JNDI name `jms/cf` for our connection factory as follows:

 ``` java